 It is desirable to keep your expectations as realistic as possible.
 Some days you may make good progress, while others may seem bad.
 Go with your baby’s pace and refrain from hurrying him unnecessarily.
 You need to understand that it is simply a phase and babies usually grow out of it in due course of time.

 8. Use Soft Snuggly Cushions

-You can browse online for snuggly cushions for babies especially designed to mimic the warmth and comfort that they were used to while in the womb.
+You can browse online for snuggly cushions for babies especially designed to mimic the warmth and comfort they were used to while in the womb.
 The cushion is designed to act as a sling around a baby’s body which keeps him safely positioned on his back.

 What If Your Infant Still Wants to Be Held?

 There are a couple of transitional measures that you can consider if your baby still wants to be held despite your best efforts to put him down.
 One of the things you can try is cuddling with your baby on the bed until he falls asleep.
-This way, your baby may not get the chance to protest on not being held.
+This way, your baby may not get the chance to protest about not being held.
 Also, you can opt for a partial sort of physical contact instead of a complete one which could make it easier for your baby to adapt.